pigknows/pk-date-helpers/README.md

     const detectNonStandardFormat = detectFormatType('001', false, ['%n', '%t']); // ignoring %n and %t as this is probably %j

 Note that shortcuts *are not* supported for detection.
 You must use the full version of any format for accurate detection.

+### detectIfFutureDate
+This returns true / false for if the date is in the future.

+### detectValidPKDate
+This returns true / false for if the date is valid according to PigKnows rules.
+For example, any years prior to 1900, Feb 31, a month '14', etc.

 #### getConflictingFormatsForType
 Returns an array of formats that may appear the same from a regex / structure perspective.
 Useful for finding the third parameter in `detectFormatType` above.